-I was sitting on the floor of the living room in my grandparents house.
-Looking up at my grandfather, I couldn’t help but think how different he was to my father.
+I was sitting on the floor of the living room in my grandparent’s house.
+Looking up at my grandfather, I couldn’t help but think how different he was from my father.

-I remember him telling the story of how he and his sisters acted out parts of Shakespeare’s plays.
+I remember him telling how he and his sisters acted out parts of Shakespeare’s plays.
 He had always chosen to be the rogue.
-I am the proud owner of his Complete Works of Shakespeare and their notes that they made, in preparation for their performances always make me smile.
+I am the proud owner of his Complete Works of Shakespeare.
+The notes that they made in preparation for their performances always make me smile.

 To me, my gramps was a great adventurer.
 A storyteller.
 A man with a sense of freedom about him.

-It was around this time, that I realised that I shared a dream with him.
+It was around this time that I realised that I shared a dream with him.
 I wanted to see the world.
-I wanted to live my life on my own terms.
-I wanted to join the circus, or the navy, or become a vagabond even.
+I wanted to live my life on my terms.
+I wanted to join the circus or the navy or become a vagabond even.

 When I left high school, I was given an ultimatum by my father.
-I believe at the time, he was doing what he knew best for me.
+I believe at the time, he was doing what he thought was best for me.

 He gave me two options:

 The first was going to a secretarial school.
-I imagine being his first daughter born in the early seventies, that he didn’t hold out much hope for me other than becoming a wife and mother.
+Being his first daughter born in the early seventies, I imagine that he didn’t envision a life for me other than becoming a wife and mother.

 The second option was getting myself a general job.

-Let me be very clear.
-That being a wife and mother are two of the most important jobs in the world.
+Being a wife and mother are two of essential jobs in the world.
 My mother was the best wife and mother.
-I didn’t just love her deeply (I still do) but I respected her too.
+I didn’t just love her deeply (I still do), but I respected her too.
 So, if I went down this path, I would have had enormous shoes to fill.

 It just wasn’t for me.
-My mother knew that very well
+But, of course, my mother knew that very well.

 It just wasn’t for me.